NamelessProj/OSU-map-selection/README.md

 ## Issues

 1. I wasn't able to get the thing where the select items poped out.
 It's possible, I know that, but it's too much to get that to work fluidly.
-1. I didn't do everything, that's because I only did thing that we could use for the main project, even if this work (the OSU! selection map) was a joke of me.
+1. I didn't do everything, that's because I only did thing that we could use for the main project, even if this work (the OSU! selection map) was a joke from me to my friend.